- Design Cooperation:Shanghai SKF Construction Co.,Ltd.

-This series of tiny stations in the most public riverside space in the heart of Shanghai gives us the opportunity to explore the relationship between architecture and landscape, as well as the relationship among microscopic sites and macro public spaces & urban landmarks.
-We hope that this station can intensify the sites' features while serving the citizens in an easily approachable atmosphere so that the architecture can become a scenery amplifier.
+Backed by a succession of skyscrapers in Lujiazui and separated by Huangpu River from Old Bund and North Bund, this site is a key public space in central Shanghai.
+This small station has provided us with opportunities to explore the relationship between architectures and sceneries that have exceeded its own dimension.
+We hope that this station can intensify its own features while serving the citizens in an easily approachable atmosphere so that the architectures can become a scenery amplifier.
 The name of “River Viewing Service Station” has highlighted the double appeals of the service station.

-We hope that the River Viewing Service Stations will form physical guidance for the public and encourage the free use of space.
-People can walk through the low and intimate corridor to the river bank with the guidance of the triangular skylight.
-The roof will gradually rise with your body movement, the river view at the end of the vestibule will also raise in your field of vision, breaking through the high and spacious eaves in the north.
+Ascending step by step from the riding path through the narrow and low-rise vestibule, the roof will gradually rise with your body movement, the dense tree crowns originally at the end of the vestibule will also raise in your field of vision, breaking through the high and spacious eaves in the north.
 Standing on the open and clear river-viewing platform and viewing through the trunks at the bottom, you can see the glistening river surface is stretching horizontally, constituting a flowing scene with figures walking or running along the riverside.

 The benches on both sides of the vestibule will attract people to sit idly and appreciate the river scene leisurely.
-At this moment, you can only see the glistening river surface and feel special tranquility when the city on the other side of the river is concealed by the trees.
-Of course, when you descend from the veranda, you will access the running path and waterborne platform, where you can enjoy a panoramic view of the magnificent city skylines across both sides of the Huangpu River.
+At this moment, you can only see the glistening river surface and feel a special tranquility when the city at the other side of the river is concealed by the trees.
+Of course, when you descend from the platform and zigzag down the stepping stones in the forest, you will access the running path and waterborne platform, where you can enjoy a panoramic view of the magnificent city skylines across both sides of Huangpu River.